 Cordoba is the second largest city in Argentina, and it provides a very different feel from its more expensive neighbor, Buenos Aires.
 First, it’s a university city, so the social scene and nightlife are alive and buzzing.
 The city’s architecture blends together old colonial cathedrals, a palace, and churches alongside modern art museums and shopping centers, and its location at the base of the Cordoba mountains means that you can find an easy escape from the city’s hustle and bustle.

 Although it is another city located at high altitudes in the Andes with buildings that are hundreds of years old, Bogota is full of modern restaurants and cafes that make it stand out.
 Weekend hikes in the Andes are always in the cards, and you can make trips to museums or to Chapinero, a more traditional area of the city.
-There is a lot of potential for English teaching jobs here, but I really wouldn’t recommend it.
-The salary might be okay for life in Bogota, but as soon as you want to visit home, that money turns to nothing.

 The US Dollar is used here, so if you are traveling from the US or earning USD, then that makes life a bit easier for you.
-Plus, Quito’s International airport also provides easy access to the US, making it appealing for US expats.
+Plus, Quito’s International Airport also provides easy access to the US, making it appealing for US expats.
 This airport is also widely used by expats and tourists as a gateway to other parts of the country, and for that reason, you will commonly find plenty of other travelers here.

 Quito is perfect for anyone looking to live city life but with access to adrenaline-junkie activities such as parasailing, rock climbing, and even hot air balloon rides.
 The locals here are extremely friendly and helpful, too, and while some level of Spanish is appreciated, you can get by with just English.

-The Ecologist named Curitiba “the greenest city in the world” in 2014 because of its extremely effective public transport system, multiple clean living programs that enable people to swap recyclable materials for bus tokens, and its excellent urban planning.
+The Ecologist named Curitiba “the greenest city in the world” because of its extremely effective public transport system, multiple clean living programs that enable people to swap recyclable materials for bus tokens, and its excellent urban planning.
 Curitiba is located strategically near the center of South America, making it a great base to travel from.
 Uruguay, Paraguay, and Argentina are all just a stone’s throw away.

 The city even has an English newspaper called Curitiba in English, which promotes international businesses and guides expats through the city’s scenery, activities, and events.
 It’s important to remember that the local language here is Portuguese, and while it is possible to get by on English alone, all people appreciate an effort to learn the local language – even if it’s just the basics.